 You’ll probably find other recommendations for the Poly beach.
 Skip that, as it’s absolutely packed with people these days.
 Instead, choose the tranquil, uncrowded experience of Sunset Point.
 Make an ADR for ‘Ohana after the fireworks, and do dinner then.
 You’ll have a shorter wait for a table and there will be a mass exodus from ‘Ohana right as you’re arriving.

 Narcoossee’s – Located along the shore of the Seven Seas Lagoon at Disney’s Grand Floridian Resort & Spa, Narcoossee’s is akin to the reverse view of California Grill, except from ground level and not quite as often center.
 While the lack of an elevated view is something of a downside, the slightly more centered view almost makes up for it.

 What totally makes up for the lower view is having a perfect view of Electrical Water Pageant.
-While you can request a window table for a view of the fireworks from your seat, note that there is a waterfront verandah outside the restaurant that will fill with restaurant patrons once Happily Ever After starts.
+While you can request a window table for a view of the fireworks from your seat, note that there is a waterfront verandah outside the restaurant that will fill with restaurant patrons once the fireworks start.
 This won’t block your view, but it is a distraction, and you’re probably just better off going out there yourself, too.

 These are the big three, but there are a few other options we’ll cover quickly…

 Chef Mickey’s or Contempo Cafe – Neither of these restaurants in the Grand Canyon Concourse at Disney’s Contemporary Resort offer good views.
 However, there is an outdoor terrace directly outside the restaurants that offers a good view.
 It’s basically identical to the view from California Grill, except without the bird’s eye component.